Speech and language therapy

-RatesSpeech and language therapy services provided through the public health service are free of charge.
+You can get free speech and language therapy services from the public health service (HSE).

-You have to pay for private services.
+You must pay for any services you get from a private Speech and Language therapist.
 However, you may be able to claim tax relief on medical expenses.

-Contact your Local Health Office for information on services in your area.
+Contact your Local Health Office for information on what services are available for you in your area.

-For private speech and language therapy, you can contact the therapist directly.
-The Independent Speech-Language Therapists in Ireland (ISTI) has a directory of member therapists in private practice.
+If you want private speech and language therapy, you can contact the therapist directly.
+Check the Independent Speech-Language Therapists in Ireland (ISTI) list of member therapists in private practice.

-Speech and language therapists are regulated by CORU which maintains a register of therapists.
-All practising Speech and Language Therapists must be registered with CORU.
+All speech and language therapists are regulated by CORU, which keeps a register of therapists.

 The Irish Association of Speech and Language Therapists (IASLT) is the professional association of speech and language therapists in Ireland.